bkiranmayee/My_Labnotes/IGC/first_round_selections_data_processing_GEMMA.md

     write.table(merge,"merge1.fam",sep=" ", col.names=F, row.names=F, quote=F)

 Similar steps were followed for all the 3 phenotype groups.

+**Additionally: the non-reactor inconclusive samples were recoded as cases manually by changing the pheno3.fam file (control 0 -> case 1) **

 **Preparing Covariate files for each group using R**